 Capture of Jassim

-This would not be unusual: Turkish intelligence has played a key role in bringing in other senior ISIS officials, who have found the somewhat chaotic areas administered by Turkey’s Syrian proxies a conducive environment to hide in.
+Neither would be unusual: Turkish intelligence has played a key role in bringing in other senior ISIS officials who fled the crumbling caliphate, either into Turkey or the somewhat chaotic areas administered by Turkey’s Syrian proxies, which has proven a conducive environment to hide in.
 This was true of the caliph himself, Abu Bakr al-Baghdadi, killed in October 2019 in a U.S. raid in Idlib, a province divided between Turkish-dependent groups and the Al-Qaeda-derived Hay’at Tahrir al-Sham (HTS), with which Turkey has a much more complicated relationship.

 Profile of a Veteran Jihadist

 Publicly available information on Jassim is minimal.
 What is clear is that Jassim is a senior official in ISIS and that he has long played a key role in the financial mechanisms of the group.

 A “senior official” told The Washington Post that Jassim was known to have joined ISIS early, pledging allegiance to its founder, Abu Musab al-Zarqawi, in 2003, at a time when ISIS was still known Jamaat al-Tawhid wal-Jihad (later Al-Qaeda in Mesopotamia), and that Jassim had met the then-leader of ISIS, Abu Bakr al-Baghdadi in 2012, eighteen months after he took over control of the group.
 Since then, Jassim has “held positions in the Islamic State’s judiciary, finance and industry ministries”, according to this official.